lucclaesen/ts-pong/README.md

 - git remote rm origin

-You'll notice how the typescript - webpack - vscode setup gives a lot more development support than in the orignal videa, which was the whole point of the exercise.
+You'll notice how the typescript - webpack - vscode setup gives a lot more development support than the original author had in the video, which was the whole point of the exercise.
+Thank you, javascript language service.

+Also notice hot molule reloading in action: we get change in behavior without needing to restart the game.